iurii-chernigin/audio-streaming-data-platform/README.md

 This data platform is design to solve the following problems:
 - Business Intelligence: prepared data will allow analytics to assess the state of the business at various levels.
-- Proactive actions based on user activity: architechture should allow making offers to users in the app based on real-time data.
+- [plans] Proactive actions based on user activity: architechture should allow making offers to users in the app based on real-time data.

 To acchive the goals above the data must meet the following requirements:
-- Must be in a centralized repository;
+- Data must be in a centralized repository;
 - Events should be written to the storage with a delay of no more than one minute;
 - Must reflect business process;
 - Must be clean and reliable;